 Electromagnets are made using a coil of wire around an iron core (it can be an iron nail) and letting electricity flow through the wire.
 Here is a diagram of an electromagnet:

-The concept is that the magnetic field around the wire (created by electric current flowing through it) can be strengthened by winding the wire into a coil and twisting around an iron core.
+The concept is that the magnetic field around the wire (created by electric current flowing through it) can be strengthened by winding the wire into a coil and twisting it around an iron core.

 Increasing the number of coils in the wire